csev/dj4e/assn/mdn/paw_models.md

     python manage.py migrate

 Then add the `Language` model to your `models.py` as discussed in the "Challenge" section at the end of the tutorial.
-It is OK if you look at their solution in github to get the code.
+You can skim and think through the "design a model" part of the tutorial - but for the sake of time, here is a Language model you can use:

+    class Language(models.Model):
+        """Model representing a Language (e.g. English, French, Japanese, etc.)""" name = models.CharField(max_length=200,
+                            unique=True,
+                            help_text="Enter the book's natural language (e.g. English, French, Japanese etc.)")

+        def get_absolute_url(self):
+            """Returns the url to access a particular language instance.""" return reverse('language-detail', args=[str(self.id)])

+        def __str__(self):
+            """String for representing the Model object (in Admin site etc.)""" return self.name

+    class Meta:
+            constraints = [
+                UniqueConstraint(
+                    Lower('name'),
+                    name='language_name_case_insensitive_unique',
+                    violation_error_message = "Language already exists (case insensitive match)" ),
+            ]

-Since we have changed the `models.py`, we need to run the migrations again:
+Since we have changed the `models.py` by adding the `Language` model, we need to run the migrations again:

     cd ~/django_projects/locallibrary
     python manage.py makemigrations